Study guides WON’T HELP YOU! In fact they will harm you, in several ways:

 3. They encourage you to think—wrongly—that the goal is to discover THE ANSWER or THE MEANING and then regurgitate it on an exam.

-In short, study guides prevent you from thinking for yourself about a text and gaining the skills needed to read a text insightfully—which is what you need to succeed in any literature course.
+They, in short, prevent you from thinking for yourself about a text and gaining the skills needed to read a text insightfully—which is what you need to succeed in any literature course.
 Canned responses cribbed from study guides can be spotted a mile off by teachers and examiners, and earn no credit.

 What you need to do instead is read the books, re-read the books, read them again, and think about them.
-For more on this, read “Advice from an Examiner”, which you can download here:
+For more on this, read “Advice from an Examiner” (link in the sidebar).

 UPDATE February 2012